 We push on with the sun shining down on our shoulders.
-Sweat pours and we lose our gloves, then our hats.
-Man, we look way cool.
-Shades, backpacks, gaiters…yep, real experts.
+Sweat begins to pour so we remove our gloves and hats.
+We still look cool.
+Real experts.

-We’re still tracking the dude-and-dog trail.
-Quarter mile later a group of leprechauns is sittin’ with their hellhounds ‘round a fire.
-Another half mile and the man with the size 14 shoe is hollerin’ at us from below.
+Instead of taking the real trail we track the hiker-dog trail.
+A quarter mile later a group of hikers are sitting with their agitated dogs ’round a fire.
+Another half mile and a man with big feet is hollering at us from below.

 COOP: Shining Rock Gap.

-14: Naw man, it’s too deep up there.
-I just came from up there.
+BIGFOOT: I just came from there.
+Too deep.
 Went up and had to turn around.
 Been walking back for about an hour.

-Neither Scott nor I are fans of treacherous hikes in the dark so we stay the night with 14.
-Coop and 14 gather wood.
-I gather rocks for the pit and set up a place to relax.
-Sun’s going down.
-The three of us stomp out paths to the creek, tents, the pit and the main trail above (rather not get injured on the first day).
+Neither of us are fans of treacherous hikes in the dark so we stay the night with Bigfoot.
+Coop and Bigfoot gather wood.
+I gather rocks for the fire pit and set up a place to relax.
+Sun is going down.
+The three of us stomp out paths to the creek, tents, the fire pit and the main trail above (rather not get injured on the first day).
 As the others get settled I build a snowman to ward off bobcats (little known fact btw).
 The campfire is slow going.
-Simply doesn’t want to stay lit.
-Three starters later and the flame is cooking our steaks.
-I blaze the Pocket Rocket and cook rice and pilaf.
+It simply doesn’t want to burn.
+Finally, three firestarters later, the flame is cooking our steaks.
+I blaze my MSR Pocket Rocket and cook up a bag of rice and pilaf.
 Coop grabs the iced beverages.
-After chowin’ down, Coop and I enjoy a smooth Punch.
+After eating, we enjoy a cigar.
 A great end to a great day.
-Tomorrow we tackle the SRG trail and hit Flower Knob.
+Tomorrow we tackle the Shining Rock Gap Trail and hit Flower Knob.